HangfireIO/Hangfire/README.md

 Unfortunately, I can't do all the things at a time.
 And I appreciate any help related to the project:

-* Code contributing, bug fixes.
+* Code contributions, bug fixes.
 * Spelling and grammar errors fixes.
 * Web interface improvements.
 * Documentation clarification.